rryqszq4/ngx-php/README.md

 ngx_request_method
 ------------------
 * **syntax:** `ngx_request_method(void) : string` or `ngx_request::method(void) : string`
+Which request method was used to access the page, such as 'GET','POST','PUT','DELETE' and so on.

 ngx_request_document_root
 -------------------------
 * **syntax:** `ngx_request_document_root(void) : string` or `ngx_request::document_root(void) : string`
+The document root directory under which the current script is executing, as defined in the server's configuration file.

 ngx_request_document_uri
 ------------------------